Richard Wershe Jr.

 Richard Wershe Jr. (born July 18, 1969), known as "White Boy Rick", is an American former drug trafficker and Federal Bureau of Investigation (FBI) informant.
 The youngest known informant in the history of the FBI, Wershe became a confidential informant when he was 14 to 16 years old.
 When he was 15, Wershe told the FBI that a major drug dealer had spoken of paying a bribe to Detroit detective inspector and subsequent city council president and mayoral candidate Gil Hill in order to quash the investigation into a 13-year-old boy's murder.
 At the age of 17, Wershe was arrested for possession of 8 kg of cocaine and he was sentenced to life imprisonment.
 In 2017, justice campaigners publicized Wershe's case and he was subsequently paroled, but directly to a prison in Florida to serve another five years for an auto theft conviction from 2008.
 Campaigners for Wershe have suggested to reporters that the length of his incarceration may have been connected to him having provided the FBI with information leading to the arrest of family members and associates of former Detroit mayor Coleman A. Young, as well as the allegation about Young's political ally Hill.
-In 2016, a notorious former Detroit hitman alleged Hill had once tried to commission the murder of Wershe.
+In 2016, notorious former Detroit-based hitman Nate "Boone" Craft alleged Hill had once tried to commission the murder of Wershe.